husudosu/yamakanban/README.md

 ### Developer note

-**The initial motive behind this project to build a proper portfolio project to represent my knowledge, but I've overgrown that idea.
+**The initial motive behind this project were to build a proper portfolio project to represent my knowledge, but I've overgrown that idea.
 I want to build a full project management solution.
 So the Kanban board management only will be a single feature.
 Check out Roadmap for planned features.**

 # Features